Skip to main content

 Contact creation error handling

-When no response is received from the Engage API, or when the response has error code 500, you'll need a plan in place to ensure that no data is lost until the connection is restored.
+When no response is received from the Engage API, or when the response has errors, you'll need a plan in place to ensure that no data is lost.

 Local file: If errors remain, or no response is received, you should implement a fallback.
 This works by saving contact changes to local XML files in your system.
 Then, when the connection has been restored, these files can be transferred to Engage to sync contact data, in one of two ways:

-1. You can transfer contact changes by file through the Engage FTP server.
+1. You can transfer contacts by file through the Engage FTP server.

 Tip